EXPLORE THIS STORY

 Self-censorship linked to Germany's historical relationship with Israel

-Preference for ambiguity over accusation
+Preference for ambiguity ('uncertainty') rather than accusation

 Discover how another country covers this same story.